DataDog/documentation/content/en/agent/amazon_ecs/logs.md

 With Agent v7.25.0+/6.25.0+, it is possible to enable file tailing by using a container label so the logs collected receive the tags of the container on which the label was set.
 See this [example][4] that details the exact label to use.

 **Note**: The file paths are always relative to the Agent.
 So, this requires extra configuration for involved ECS tasks to share a directory between the container writing to the file and the Agent container.
-See the [AWS Bind mounts][5] documentation for additional details on volume management with ECS.
+See the [AWS Bind mounts documentation][5] for additional details on volume management with ECS.

 ## Activate log integrations